Peer Workforce Navigator: Partners in Success

 We are Mainers helping Mainers access what they need to thrive.

-This includes good jobs, education and training, and public benefits like food, health care, and the resources someone may need to lead a healthy and stable life.
+This includes good jobs, education and training, and public benefits like food, health care, and the resources they need to find stability and success.

 Get 1:1 support applying for jobs, unemployment, or other programs to help support you and your family.